 “We process for many of the large pork companies in Australia and that includes Don, KR Castlemaine, Sunpork, Auspork, BE Campbell and major retailers throughout Australia.

 “Locally, we process product for companies like Barossa Fine Foods, Conroys, and also Holco.”

 Murray Bridge is a one-hour drive east of Adelaide via a freeway, which becomes the major interstate highway to Victoria.

 Mr Hampel said the location was ideal for Big River Pork, as it was able to access pigs from Victoria and send finished product interstate by road.

-He thanked Investment Attraction South Australia and Regions South Australia for supporting the expansion.
+He thanked the Government of South Australia and Regions South Australia for supporting the expansion.